 Should I feed my hedgehogs mealworms?

-Mealworms (and very possibly other single ingredient foods like sunflower hearts and nuts) may cause problems when eaten in large quantities so should only ever be offered in moderation as a special treat.
-To be on the safe side, it’s probably better to offer other foods, such as a good quality hedgehog food, meaty cat or dog food and cat biscuits (chicken, rabbit and turkey being easiest for them to digest) and of course only ever water to drink.
+Mealworms may be a tasty snack, but in large quantities they can become a cause for concern.
+To be on the safe side, it’s probably better to offer other foods, such as a good quality hedgehog food, or cat/ dog food, and of course only ever water to drink.

 Mealworms offer little nutrition, but are highly ‘addictive’.
 This means ‘hogs are likely to fill up on these before eating food with a much higher nutritional value.